Pratham2111/Restaurant-app/DEPLOYMENT_GUIDE.md

 # Deployment Guide for Restaurant Management Platform

 ## Important Note About Storage
 This application uses in-memory storage (MemStorage) for data persistence.
 While you might see database-related configuration files in the codebase (like `drizzle.config.ts` and `server/db.ts`), these are not currently used and can be ignored during deployment.

-The data is stored in memory and will be reset when the application restarts.
+The data is stored in two places:
+1. In memory during runtime (MemStorage class in server/storage.ts)
+2. JSON files in the `/var/www/restaurant-app/data/` directory for persistence across restarts:
+   - users.json: User accounts and roles
+   - menu-items.json: Menu items and their details
+   - categories.json: Menu categories
+   - tables.json: Restaurant table information
+   - bookings.json: Table bookings
+   - orders.json: Customer orders
+   - site-settings.json: Application settings

 You can safely ignore any database-related environment variables (like DATABASE_URL) as they are not used in the current implementation.